Two people shot including a student as Buffalo school goes into lockdown - latest

-Buffalo school shooting - live: Two shot as McKinley High in lockdown and college warns people to shelter
+Buffalo school shooting - live: No suspect in custody after two people shot at McKinley High including student

 Follow the latest updates